udondon1478/TTM_Calculator/README.md

 ## CSV Format Requirements

+This web application is designed to import CSV files exported from Payoneer.

 The application expects CSV files with at least the following columns:
 - `Transaction Date`: Transaction date (in a format parseable by pandas)
 - `Credit amount`: Transaction amount in USD